Mercedes-Benz Fuel & Pay: Shipping at Enterprise Scale

 User Story Map

-The story map helped me better prioritize tasks and to understand with whom and when to follow up on the progress made.
+One of the risks of working with different divisions is losing sight of who is doing what.
+The story map helped me better prioritize tasks and understand with whom and when to follow up.

 What did I actually do?

-- Find answers to complex questions
+- Found answers to complex questions

-- And most importantly, oh well, deliver
+- And most importantly, oh well, delivered

 By the way, here's the press release for the feature.